There are no products in your shopping cart.

 When he was telling me this I wondered how many thousands of times a similar scenario is being repeated in government offices all over the country today.
 In our 30+ years of working with large and small organizations, we have been able to produce substantial savings in every organization that has developed a positive reinforcement work culture.
 (Ironically the best managed organizations always seem to produce the most savings.)
 When employees are given a proper incentive to improve, not always money, they always do.
 What is the incentive in the Federal government for employees to eliminate or reduce costs?
 Since the consequences to employees of a “cut approach” to savings is loss of job or fewer resources with which to work, this usually causes them to defend spending rather than generate savings.

 What do you think would happen to the budget if 2.5 million or more Federal employees were excited about improving efficiency and effectiveness of the government every day?
 The savings would be enormous!
-It can be done but don’t hold your breath because creating that kind of workforce requires a change from an entitlement culture prevalent in too many governmental departments today to an achievement culture where managers are totally focused on bringing out the best in people every day.
+It can be done but don’t hold your breath because creating that kind of workforce requires a change from an entitlement culture prevalent in too many governmental departments today to an achievement culture where managers are totally focused on helping their employees succeed, every day.
 Unlikely, but possible!